fabricio-sousa/linux-configuration/README.md

 sudo ufw deny 22
 sudo ufw enable
 ```
-* Exit the connection by typing `exit` then enter.
+* Exit the connection by typing `exit` then `enter`.
-* Return to the instance firewall management page in Amazon Lightsail and delete port 22
+* Return to the instance firewall management page in Amazon Lightsail and delete port 22.

 4. Install fail2ban to help prevent brute-force server attacks:
 * Install the package via `sudo apt-get install fail2ban`